 Coronavirus, Covid-19 & Dementia: the Urgency for GPS Tracking

-A diagnosis of dementia or Alzheimer's is difficult at the best of times, but in 2021 it's unfortunately far worse.
+A diagnosis of dementia or Alzheimer's is difficult at the best of times, but even in 2022 it's unfortunately more difficult.

 More Dementia Cases Without Diagnoses